Detroit Grand Prix (IndyCar): Course modification: 1998 to 2000

 In 1998, the course layout was modified to eliminate the slow "Picnic Way" segment and series of corners.
 Instead, the course continued straight along Central Avenue to create a long, fairly-wide straightaway leading into a competitive passing zone.
 The track then measured 2.346 mi.
 The revised layout was praised by competitors as being an improvement over the original (1992–1997) course.
 However, pavement transitions from asphalt to concrete were being blamed for an increase in incidents due to slickness.

-The 2000 event saw young Brazilian Hélio Castroneves score his first Champ Car victory for Marlboro Team Penske.
+The 2000 event saw young Brazilian Hélio Castroneves score his first CART victory for Marlboro Team Penske.
 After his victory lap, he stopped on the front stretch and climbed the catch fencing in an apparent effort to share his joy with the spectators.
-Helio became known as "Spider-Man" because of this celebration, which has been repeated in his later victories.
+Helio became known as "Spider-Man" because of this celebration, which he repeated in his later victories.

 Support races for the Detroit Grand Prix included the Motor City 100 for the SCCA Trans-Am Series, and the Neon Challenge celebrity race.
 Scenes from the film Driven were filmed during the race weekend in 2000.

 The event, along with the Michigan 500, provided two CART races in southern Michigan annually.